kube-logging/kube-logging.github.io/docs/configuration/plugins/syslog-ng-outputs/sumologic_syslog.md

 ### tls (string, optional) {#sumologicsyslogoutput-tls}

 This option sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
 TLS can be used only with tcp-based transport protocols.
-For details, see https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/73#TOPIC-1829193
+For details, see [TLS for syslog-ng outputs](../tls/) and the [syslog-ng documentation](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/73#TOPIC-1829193).

 Default: -